 I know the term tapas is typically reserved for Spanish food, but I use it to describe meals made of appetizers.
 It’s just easier than making up my own word.
-I enjoy late night get-togethers and one of my favorite menu items is egg rolls!
+I enjoy late-night get-togethers, and one of my favorite menu items is egg rolls!
 In fact, it’s my most requested!
 So, I usually go “tapas” style with the egg rolls and include crab wontons and dessert pineapple wontons.
 Served with homemade sweet and sour sauce and pineapple glaze.
 I’ll let you decided what you dip in what.
-In this post I’ll tell you how I prepare my egg rolls and sweet and sour sauce.
+This post will tell you how I prepare my egg rolls and sweet and sour sauce.

 grated carrots, about 2 large.
 (I actually prefer the already shredded carrots. more texture)

 Here is the most important tip about seasoning your mixture…